 You can bring this health summary to your doctor and discuss changes or adjustments in your treatment plan.
 CareClinic was not only created to record details regarding your specific autoimmune disease, but also an aid to living a healthy life.

-If you would like to sign up to CareClinic to better understand your health and symptoms over time, sign up for free by signing up here.
+If you would like to try the CareClinic App to better understand your health and symptoms over time, install it for free by iOS or Android by signing up here.